 If your nonprofit is engaged in fundraising activities, it will likely need to file a registration form with every state where it is soliciting donations.
-Forty states and the District of Columbia require registration in advance of engaging in any fundraising or solicitation activity.
-This requirement is known as “charitable solicitation registration.”
+Currently, 41 states and the District of Columbia require registration in advance of engaging in any fundraising or solicitation activity.
+This requirement is known as a charitable solicitation registration.

-Most states define solicitation to include online solicitations that target residents in a particular state.
 The duty to register applies regardless of what form the solicitation takes.
-Whether your nonprofit fundraises through social media, texting, grant applications, personal asks, phone calls, direct mail, gives days, crowdfunding, etc. it is considered “soliciting” under the law and triggers a duty to register.
+Whether your nonprofit fundraises through a website, social media, texting, grant applications, personal asks, phone calls, direct mail, gives days, crowdfunding, etc. it is considered “soliciting” under the law and triggers a duty to register.